 Grey with contrast colour for a clean and colourful style

 Strong contrasts of red and orange work really well with dark grey.
 The combination works because they have a similar depth in tone and sit well together with an even value in intensity.
 Accessories like cushions and artwork in these hues will pop against a dark grey backdrop, and this will tie together all the elements in the room for a clean and punchy vibe.

 Working with existing neutrals for an eclectic feel

 You can still experiment with the new modern greys if you are working with an existing neutral scheme with a beige base.
 We recommend using greys that are warmer so they don’t make the off white look too yellow.
 Limit the amount of pure white, as using too much will make the interior seem stark rather than crisp.
-Introduce natural elements like natural timber to give an earthy element, to contribute to the relaxed look over the space.
+Introduce natural elements like timber to add an earthy element and contribute to the relaxed look.